nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

     rsync -avz -e "ssh -i ~/.ssh/your_pem_key_file.pem" -r <user_name>@<Floating_IP>:~/source_directory/ ./destination_directory/

 **iii.
-Update a previously made copy of foo on the NERC VM after you’ve made changes to the local copy:**
+Update a previously made copy of "foo" on the NERC VM after you’ve made changes to the local copy:**

     rsync -avz --delete foo/ -e "ssh -i ~/.ssh/your_pem_key_file.pem" <user_name>@<Floating_IP>:~/foo/

 !!! danger "Be careful with this option!"
-    The `--delete` option has no effect when making a new copy, and therefore can be used the previous example, too (making the commands identical), but since it recursively deletes files, it’s best to use it sparingly.
-If you want to maintain a mirror, i.e. the `DESTINATION` is to be an exact copy of the `SOURCE`, then you will want to add the `--delete` option.
-This deletes stuff in the `DESTINATION` that is no longer in the `SOURCE`.
+    The `--delete` option has no effect when making a new copy, and therefore can be used in the previous example too (making the commands identical), but since it recursively deletes files, it’s best to use it sparingly.
+If you want to maintain a mirror (i.e. the `DESTINATION` is to be an exact copy of the `SOURCE`) then you will want to add the `--delete` option.
+This deletes files/directories in the `DESTINATION` that are no longer in the `SOURCE`.

 **iv.
-Update a previously made copy of foo on the NERC VM after you or someone else has already updated it from a different source:**
+Update a previously made copy of "foo" on the NERC VM after you or someone else has already updated it from a different source:**

     rsync -aAvz --update foo/ -e "ssh -i ~/.ssh/your_pem_key_file.pem" <user_name>@<Floating_IP>:~/foo/

 !!! info "Information"
-    The `--update` options has no effect when making a new copy, and can freely be specified in that case, also.
-If you’re updating a master copy, i.e. the `DESTINATION` may have files that are newer than the versions in `SOURCE`, you will want to add the `--update` option.
-This will leave those files alone, not revert them to the older copy in `SOURCE`.
+    The `--update` option has no effect when making a new copy and can also be specified in that case.
+If you're updating a master copy (i.e. the `DESTINATION` may have files that are newer than the version(s) in `SOURCE`) then you will also want to add the `--update` option.
+This will leave those files alone and not revert them to the older copy in `SOURCE`.

 ### Progress, Verbosity, Statistics